zukunft/zukunft.com/docs/code_functions_all.md

         \-- log - @return array the json message array to send the updated data to the backend
         \-- combine_named - @return array the json message array to send the updated data to the backend
     \-- set_formula
-        \-- formula_link - create an api json array for the backend based on this frontend object
+        \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo links
     \-- formula
-        \-- formula_link - create an api json array for the backend based on this frontend object
+        \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo links
     \-- set_phrase
-        \-- formula_link - create an api json array for the backend based on this frontend object
+        \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo links
     \-- phrase
-        \-- formula_link - create an api json array for the backend based on this frontend object
+        \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo links
+    \-- 2
+        \-- view_relation - TODO Prio 1 review and add else error message
+    \-- link_type
+        \-- formula_link - @return type_object|null the formula link type object from the preloaded cache
+        \-- view_relation - @return type_object|null the view relation type object from the preloaded cache
     \-- get_description
         \-- formula_link - TODO Prio 1 check if the formula description is needed
         \-- term_view - @return string the description of this term view link or an empty string if not set